vysoforlife/Energy_efficiency_and_sensitivity_benefits_in_a_motion_processing_adaptive_recurrent_neural_network/README.md

 Many testing scripts produce figures or data logs used to generate the final figures in the paper.
 These plots are saved in `Saved_Images`.
 For example:

-- `Polar_Plots.py` generates direction tuning plots (cf. Figures related to V1/MT tuning).
+- `Polar_Plots.py` generates responses of MotionNet-R to sine and plaid stimuli (cf. Figures related to V1/MT tuning).
-- `Efficiency_Bar_Graphs.py` creates comparisons of metabolic efficiency and MSE (cf. efficiency results in the paper).
+- `Efficiency_Bar_Graphs.py` creates comparisons of RNN output and MSE (cf. efficiency results in the paper).
-- `Sensitivity_Analysis.py` outputs data that can be visualized as psychometric curves, demonstrating improved sensitivity to changing motion conditions.
+- `Sensitivity_Analysis.py` outputs data that can be visualized as sensitivity matrices and fitted sigmoid curves, demonstrating improved sensitivity to changing motion conditions for AdaptNet.

 By following these steps and running the respective scripts, you can closely replicate the main findings presented in the manuscript.